zdoom-docs/stable/api-inter-StatusScreen.md

 - `Me`

-   The value of `WBS.PNum` when `Start` was called.
-Usually not changed, so essentially equivalent to `WBS.PNum`.
+   The value of `Wbs.PNum` when `Start` was called.
+Usually not changed, so essentially equivalent to `Wbs.PNum`.

 - `NG_State`